Kane to captain England against Scotland - Nigeria Today

 “It is a fantastic thing, but in this team –- and in this day and age –- there should be more than just one leader out there.

-“Any player growing up as a footballer dreams of being England captain one day and I am no different.”
+“Any player growing up as a footballer dreams of being England captain one day and I’m no different.”

 Asked how Kane had reacted to the news, Southgate replied: “He was pretty chuffed (pleased).
 It’s a great honour for any player and their family.”